-Black Rock & Sage is a journal of creative works published annually through the Department of English and Philosophy of Idaho State University with assistance from the Art, Music, and Theater Departments.
+Black Rock & Sage is a journal of creative works published annually through the Department of English and Philosophy of Idaho State University with assistance from the Art, Music, and Theatre/Dance Departments.
 The senior and assistant editors are ISU graduate and undergraduate students with interests in creative writing, professional writing, journalism, and teaching.
 All artistic contributions, from design to literature to music, have been produced by graduate and undergraduate students in departments from across the university.
-General submissions are received from September through February 14.
+General submissions are accepted year-round with each annual issue’s submission deadline of February 14.
+See submission guidelines for full details.